digreatbrian/duck/README.md

 ## ✨ Features

 - **Django Integration**: Effortlessly connect with Django projects.
+- **HTTP/2 Support**: Enables efficient multiplexing, header compression, and improved performance over HTTP/1.1.
+This feature allows multiple streams to be handled simultaneously over a single connection, reducing latency and improving resource loading.
+It also includes automatic negotiation for clients that support HTTP/2 while maintaining backward compatibility with HTTP/1.1.
 - **HTTPS & SSL**: Easily generate and manage SSL certificates for secure connections.
 - **Quick Setup**: Minimal configuration needed to start development.
 - **Enhanced Security**: Offers a strong security layer for production servers.